Hootsuite Review & Hootsuite Alternatives

 Do you have a larger business with a social media team?

-Or maybe you have dozens of team members over the world managing a global brand?
+Or maybe you have dozens of team members worldwide managing a global brand?

 Tools with team plans allow more than one user to access the social media dashboard.
 These team members can manage your channels without knowing the social channel passwords.